Mangalarga Marchador - Horse Breed & Info

 Mangalarga Marchador Article and Photos Copyrighted - see credits below

-The Mangalarga Marchador horse is possibly the most popular breed in Brazil.
+The Mangalarga Marchador is possibly the most popular breed in Brazil.
 The breed was developed in the 1740's ,and since that time has gained in popularity, spreading throughout Brazil.

 The foundation sire of the breed was Sublime, an Alter Real stallion gifted to Gabriel Franisco Junqueira by the then Emperor of Brazil.
 The stallion Sublime was the descendant of two horses brought from the Portuguese breeding farm Coudelaria Alter Do Chao, during the invasion of the Iberian Peninsula by Napoleon's troops.
 The stallion was crossed with Andalusian, Criollo and mostly Spanish Jennet mares.
 The Spanish Jennet breed was prized as a fast, smooth ambler.